 Have a look at them below!

-User-generated content can help build trust among your target audience, which is why you must feature them on your social media accounts.
+UGC can help build trust among your target audience, which is why you must feature them on your social media accounts.
+In fact, it's one of the most popular social media marketing trends out there.

 If a client tags you on their Instagram story, post it as a re-story and save it on your profile’s highlights.
 That way, your followers and anyone interested to learn more about your gym can see the story whenever they’re visiting your page.